HTML table frame vs. CSS border

 table cell.

-The technique used here is to set the CSS position of the text to
+The technique here is to set the CSS position

-absolute, and then make the desired text come to the top by giving
+, and then make the desired text come to the top by giving

-it the highest z-index.
+it the highest z-index

 This is the first page of text